aviaviavi/toodles/README.md

 ### Building Toodles

-Toodles builds with stack [stack](https://docs.haskellstack.org).
+Toodles builds with  [stack](https://docs.haskellstack.org).
 Just a `stack build` should do it.
-If you'd like to build toodles without cloning the source, you can have stack build toodles with `stack install --resolver=lts-12.14`!
+If you'd like to build toodles without cloning the source, you can have stack build toodles with `stack install --resolver=lts-12.14 toodles`!

 #### Building with Docker